 reducing your dose of PEXEVA.

-- Until you see how PEXEVA affects you, be careful doing such activities as driving a car
+- Until you see how PEXEVA affects you, be careful doing such activities as driving a car or operating machinery.

 - You should avoid drinking alcohol while on PEXEVA.